ai2cm/index/README.md

-# Vulcan Climate Modeling Repostories
+# Ai2 Climate Modeling Repostories

 Our work is spread across a few key open-source, open-development repositories.
 These are roughly divided in to Applications and Libraries.